MAIVAN-ai/OrthoSkills-plugin/README.md

-# Ortho-Skills — Cowork Plugin Marketplace
+# OrthoSkills — Cowork Plugin

 **Open-source orthopaedic clinical reasoning skills for Claude — packaged as a Cowork plugin.**